-QuadReal has committed to reducing the carbon footprint of our Canadian operations by 80% by 2050, this includes all greenhouse gas (GHG) emissions, measured in kilograms of carbon dioxide equivalent (CO2e).
+QuadReal has committed to achieving net zero carbon by 2050, this includes all greenhouse gas (GHG) emissions, measured in kilograms of carbon dioxide equivalent (CO2e).
 Buildings are a significant emitter of GHGs, accounting for over 20% of GHG emissions globally, primarily from their use of utilities such as electricity, natural gas, water, and waste.
 This graph shows the performance of Regency on Main and our targets over the years to come.

 Water is a limited and priceless resource that we must work to protect.
 For us, this includes reducing our water consumption where possible.
 As Canada has no available standard data for water usage, we compare our usage in this building against the most recent US national average.
 This allows us to benchmark our performance and strive for continuous improvement.
 This graph shows the performance of Regency on Main relative to the US average.